 “No, I came home from a case and found that she had moved all her stuff from the house and she left a letter telling me that she wasn’t going to move back in unless I quit the BAU.”

 “She told me all the time that you didn’t want kids.”
 Jessica shoved her plate away from herself and settled with her elbows on the table.

 “I didn’t.
 I told her that up front.
 I don’t know if she wanted to try and change my mind.
 I buried my last family thirty years ago.
 They died in a car crash.
-I was thrown from the car but it caught fire before anyone could arrive on scene.
+I was thrown from the car but it caught fire before anyone could arrive on the scene.
 I wasn’t ready to try and start another family.”

-“Oh, she never said that, just that you didn’t want kids.
+“Oh, she never said that just that you didn’t want kids.
 Aaron, I’m so sorry.
 She told us things and we all believed them.
-I wanted to try and reach out to you about Jack but I trusted her and I didn’t want…you are very high profile.
+I wanted to try and reach out to you about Jack but I trusted her and I didn’t want…you are a very high profile.
 You could bury us if you wanted.
 All this time and you didn’t even know about him at all.
 I’m not going to fight you.
 I’ll make sure that dad doesn’t.
 I just want to see him.”

 “We can discuss that more later.
 Right now we have an issue.
 Most magical children bond with their magical parents at birth.
 Jack’s always had the ability to bond with me but it’s never been allowed to happen.
 Touch is needed.
 He bonded with Spencer in a way due to the magical signature of mine that he carries due to our own bond.”

 “Aaron, I don’t understand magic and I never have.
 Just plainer words.”